UK-Export-Finance/dtfs2/dtfs-central-api/README.md

 ## Prerequisite

-Make sure you have an `.env`.
+Make sure you have an `.env` file.
 Use `.env.sample` as a base.
-Some sensitive variables need to be shared from the team.
+Some sensitive variables need to be shared with the team.

-## Running locally
+## Running Locally

 ```shell
 docker-compose up
 ```

-Alternatively, every service can be started from the root directory (`docker-compose up`).
+Alternatively, you can start every service from the root directory with `docker-compose up`.

 ## Testing